 Cartography – not a big part of Geog 204

 In this class, we have not paid much attention to cartography and many of the topics associated with it.
-For our projects we will have to make maps of course as well as learning how to incorporate data from QGIS into layout into a web page, a word document or a pdf file.
+For our projects we will have to make maps of course , but we are more concerned about analysis than map making.
 We played around with map composers in QGIS, but unless you took Geog 205, you will not be aware of cartographic conventions\practices.

-we have to know something about them (even if we make ugly maps)
+We have to know something about them (even if we make ugly maps)

 Another cartographic principle that we have not discussed in this course is map projections.
 Map projections are a method by which map content can be transposed from the spherical world to flat two dimensional maps.
 There are many projection techniques that have been created and developing for hundreds of years.

 You may be finding that with your project you are coming across data that does not have x and y positions in Latitude and Longitude, but other data layers do.
 In this tutorial we are not going to discuss the theory of projections too deeply (we are going to skip Geodes, Datums and Ellipsoid) , but we are going to get an idea as to how it works.

 USGS will of course be dealing with different projections across the US.
 In Canada, we are in the same situation – lots of area to cover.
 With the large land mass of Canada, many different projections are used across the country.
 We will look at this poster in a bit of detail to get a handle on the projections we will see most common in this course.